Lore Podcast Creator Signs Exclusive Deal With HowStuffWorks

 This isn’t the first time a podcast company has evoked the imprint model for a collaboration like this.
 In early 2017, Panoply Media leveraged the momentum it saw with the success of Happier With Gretchen Rubin to launch an imprint-style collection of new shows around the self-improvement genre, called “The Onward Project,” curated by Rubin herself.

-This new exclusive partnership builds upon the good start to the year that Mahnke’s been enjoying so far.
+This new exclusive partnership, which UTA brokered on behalf of Mahnke, builds upon the good start to the year that Mahnke’s been enjoying so far.
 Last month, he received official confirmation that Amazon had ordered a second season of Lore’s TV adaptation, which debuted on Amazon Prime last October.